tcql/idnavalidator-laravel/README.md

 	'URL'        => 'Laravel\\URL',

-and then add the following, anywhere in the array that is above the 'HTML' alias.
+and then add the following

 	'URL'        => 'IDNAValidator\\URL',